 This is essentially the smallest deployable unit of the Kubernetes ecosystem; more accurately, it’s the smallest object.
 A pod specifically represents a group of one or more containers running together on your cluster.

 What is a Kubernetes node?

-Nodes are comprised of physical or virtual machines on your cluster; these “worker” machines have everything necessary to run your application containers, including the container runtime and other critical services.
-(The Kubernetes Github repository has a good, detailed breakdown of the Kubernetes node.)
+Nodes are composed of physical or virtual machines on your cluster; these “worker” machines have everything necessary to run your application containers, including the container runtime and other critical services.

 What is kubectl?